hokuma/auto-text-link/README.md

 # AutoTextLink

-Converting urls in a given text to `a` tags.
+Convert urls in a given text to `a` tags.

 # Installation
 ```